maxxgx/motion-graphs/README.md

 This project implements motion graphs.
 A technique for human motion synthesis from motion capture data.
 It is developed using OpenGL Core, and uses the [CMU](http://mocap.cs.cmu.edu) mocap data.

-If you want to learn more, please refer to my [dissertation](https://sudohead.github.io/posts/2019_motion_synthesis/msc_dissertation.pdf).
+If you want to learn more, please refer to my dissertation ["Animation of 3D avatars"](https://github.com/maxxgx/motion-graphs/blob/master/msc_animation_of_3d_avatars.pdf).

 # Controls and shortcuts
 - **camera**: hold left mouse button